 The Susvara delivers a huge and immersive presentation with a very fast and controlled response.
-Perhaps the fastest response in any planar headphone I have heard to date.
-If you are thinking a Stax-like response you honestly would not be too far off.
+Perhaps the fastest response in any planar headphones I have heard to date.
+If you are thinking of a Stax-like response you honestly would not be too far off.

 Tonally, the Susvara is neutral to natural sounding.
 It is more coherent than the HE1000 V2 and lighter in body but more expansive sounding than the LCD-4.
 The Susvara particularly excels in a fantastic level of articulation with a wonderfully precise transient response.

 The low-end is almost completely neutral and linear with only a slight dip between 1-2k disrupting an almost perfect low to midrange response.
 If anything the marginally dipped mids just add to the sense of space the Susvara delivers.